microsoft/pxt-common-packages/libs/game/docs/reference/info/on-life-zero.md

 ## ~ hint

-Indiviual sprites have their own [lifespan](/reference/sprites/sprite/lifespan).
+Individual sprites have their own [lifespan](/reference/sprites/sprite/lifespan).
 They are destroyed if their lifespan was set and then reaches `0`.
 This is different from the [life](/reference/info/life) count for the game.
 Game lives are awarded and removed based on your own rules for gameplay.

 ## ~